Tencent/HunyuanDiT/README.md

 > [**DialogGen: Multi-modal Interactive Dialogue System for Multi-turn Text-to-Image Generation**](https://arxiv.org/abs/2403.08857) <br>

 ## 🔥🔥🔥 News!!
+* Jun 06, 2024: :tada: Hunyuan-DiT is now available in ComfyUI.
+Please check [ComfyUI](#using-comfyui) for more details.
 * Jun 06, 2024: 🚀 We introduce Distillation version for Hunyuan-DiT acceleration, which achieves **50%** acceleration on NVIDIA GPUs.
 Please check [Tencent-Hunyuan/Distillation](https://huggingface.co/Tencent-Hunyuan/Distillation) for more details.
 * Jun 05, 2024: 🤗 Hunyuan-DiT is now available in 🤗 Diffusers!
 Please check the [example](#using--diffusers) below.
 * Jun 04, 2024: :globe_with_meridians: Support Tencent Cloud links to download the pretrained models!
 Please check the [links](#-download-pretrained-models) below.